Skjeggy/dataing/2_semester/IKT207/asgmt1 - Anna - utkast.md

 One way of tricking the victim might be to make the message appear to be from a known or reliable source that the victim might care about.

-The messages might be crafted manually, targeting a specific victim (spear phishing), or they might be automatically generated attempting to reach as large an audience as possible.
+The messages might be crafted manually, targeting a specific victim (i.e. spear phishing or whale phishing), or they might be automatically generated attempting to reach as large an audience as possible.

 [[@wassermanHospitalCybersecurityRisks2022]]